chef/chef/docs/dev/how_to/releasing_chef_infra.md

 2. `Updated Resources`: It's important to let users know about new functionality in resources they may already be using.
 Cover any important bug fixes or new properties/actions here.
 3. `Major new features`: Document new features with a high level bullet.
 This is a great opportunity to show off our work and sell users on new workflows.
 4. `Updated InSpec Releases`: We should always call out the updated InSpec release with a description of new functionality included.
-5. `Security Updates`: Call out any updated components we're shipping with links to the CVEs if available.
+5. `Security Updates`: Call out any updated components we are shipping and include links to the CVEs if available.

 ### Update the Docs Site